winitzki/scall/tutorial/programming_dhall.md

 Dhall defines enough operations for `Bool` values, `Natural` numbers, `Text` strings, and `List` values to support those methods and to have a `Monoid` typeclass evidence.
 It turns out that there are general combinators that produce `Monoid` evidence for larger types built from smaller ones.
 We will now explore those combinators systematically and show the corresponding `Monoid` typeclass evidence.
-The proofs that the laws hold are shown in the book ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 8.
+The proofs that the laws hold are given in ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 8.

 ### "Optional" monoid